Kentaro Ito (actor, born 1997)

 Kentaro Ito (伊藤 健太郎, Itō Kentarō) is a Japanese actor and model.
 Previously known mononymously as Kentaro, began his career as a model and transitioned into acting in 2014 with his acting debut in Fuji TV's Hirugao: Love Affairs in the Afternoon as Keita Kinoshita.

 He has since starred in multiple television dramas, such as Tokyo Love Story, Peanut Butter Sandwich, and Is This Love a Sin!?.

 Career

-Ito first started out as a model, previously known simply as Kentaro, and appeared mainly in magazines and advertisements.
+Ito began his career as a model, previously known simply as Kentaro, appearing mainly in magazines and advertisements.
 He made his acting debut in the afternoon television drama Hirugao: Love Affairs in the Afternoon, since then he has continuously appeared in many shows such as Gakkō no Kaidan, My Love Story!, Transit Girls, and as a former studio regular in Terrace House among others.